CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

     - `panorama`: a 360 degree image.
 Item pages will use the Javascript based panorama viewer, [Panellum](https://pannellum.org/) to display the image in a 360 degree view.
     - `record`: metadata only record.
     - `item`: generic fallback item page, displays image or icon depending on "image_thumb"
     - `compound_object`: a record for an item that includes multiple file instances that are described/managed separately in the metadata.
-The item page will display a grid of collected items (of any accepted CB type) whose metadata and media can be viewed in a series of browsable modals.
-Compound objects use an additional set of conventions, see [below for more details](#compound-object-display-templates).
+The item page will display a grid of collected items (of any accepted CB type) whose full individual metadata and media can be viewed in a series of browsable modals.
+Uses CB's [compound object conventions](#compound-object-display-templates) to describe the parent and child items.
     - `multiple`: a record for an item that includes multiple images (such as a postcard) that are listed separately in the metadata.
 The item page will feature a vertical series of large images that scroll down the page and a popup gallery function.
-Multiples use an additional set of conventions, see [below for more details](#compound-object-display-templates).
+The images only display their "title", full metadata is displayed for the parent record only.
+Uses CB's [compound object conventions](#compound-object-display-templates) to describe the parent and child items.
+    - `image_comparison`: a record describing a comparison between two images that are displayed together by stacking them on top of each other and providing a slider to reveal one or the other.
+Uses CB's [compound object conventions](#compound-object-display-templates) to describe the parent and child items.
 - See ["docs/item-pages.md"](https://github.com/CollectionBuilder/collectionbuilder-csv/blob/main/docs/item_pages.md) in your CollectionBuilder-CSV project repository for more details.

 <div class="alert alert-blue" markdown="1">